-Except the Declaration of Independence’s signing, 1776 was not a good year for George Washington.
+Except for the Declaration of Independence’s signing, 1776 had not been a good year for George Washington.
 The general had been steadily denied and pushed away from the places he chose to defend.
 The British had left Boston but returned in force to New York, where battles on Long Island and Manhattan had truly routed the Continentals and shaken Washington’s faith in his subordinates like Nathanael Greene and Charles Lee.
-The loss of New York and the subsequent retreat across New Jersey to the temporary haven along the Delaware River in Pennsylvania were accompanied by more bad news.
+The loss of New York and the subsequent retreat across New Jersey to a temporary haven along the Delaware River in Pennsylvania were accompanied by more bad news.
 The recruits that composed the bulk of Washington’s main army were looking forward to the expiration of their enlistments and returning home to disappear in the woods and perhaps avoid accountability for a war that increasingly looked like it would be lost.

 This program is about George Washington’s greatest risk and his high point in a year that was mostly depressing.
 History tells us it was a success, but at the time the risk was more significant than we fully appreciate today.
 Immerse yourself in that critical period in America’s birth process, as Washington scholar Gary Ecelbarger & Trenton/Princeton battle historian Scott Patchan weave the rest of the story for you.

 6:00 PM.
-Meet at the meeting room in the Doubletree Hotel for nametags and maps and to take in Gary’s introductory lecture discussing Washington’s horrible summer and fall of 1776 and the very real possibility that William Howe will have successfully conquered America.
+Meet at the meeting room in the Doubletree Hotel for nametags and maps and to take in Scott’s & Gary’s introductory lecture discussing Washington’s horrible summer and fall of 1776 and the very real possibility that William Howe will have successfully conquered America.
 He will finish by discussing Howe’s plan to capture Philadelphia.

 Dinner is on your own.